dober-man/secure-k8s-gw-ce/README.md

 # Features
 * Automated Installations: The k8s-install.sh script installs a single node Kubernetes cluster with minimal user intervention.
 * Option to Auto-install a worker node.
 Deploy a second Ubuntu server and in the $HOME directory run the k8s-install-worker.sh script (in utils folder)
-* Security Enhancements: Includes configurations to enhance the security of your Kubernetes setup.
 * Customizable Options: Users can define custom settings for the installations and configurations, ensuring the setup meets their specific requirements.

 ## Prerequisite